 The principal is responsible for day-to-day operations and the overall instructional program; the assistant principal oversees student discipline, school safety, SST process, special education programs, and positive reinforcement programs.
-Principal Findley will serve her first year as principal during the 2016-17 school year.
-She has served in the educational field for 20 years in the Beverly Hills Unified School District.
-Previous positions held include: teacher, VAP Coordinator, high school assistant principal, and K-8 assistant principal.
+Principal Fine will serve her first year as principal during the 2017-18 school year.

 As part of the principal's decision-making process, feedback, advice, and input from instructional staff through the leadership team, grade level teams, intervention team, and department teams are used to guide curricular programs.
-The school's leadership team is comprised of the principal, assistant principal, counselor, grade level representatives, department representatives, Title I program representatives, and School Site Council representatives.
-The leadership team collaborates approximately once a month to identify ways to improve student learning, discuss current issues on campus, resolve concerns, plan agendas for teacher planning time, plan staff development activities, and implement programs aligned to school goals and student achievement.
-Grade level and department representatives serve as liaisons between school administrators and their grade level teams and departments.
+The school's leadership team is comprised of the principal, assistant principal, counselor, grade level representatives, department representatives, Title 1 program representatives, and School Site Council representatives.
+The leadership team collaborates approximately once a month to identify ways to